 Can I post your work on my blog/social media site?

 Yes!
-I just ask that you please post the original file (not altered or cropped) and link back to this website or my shop so your viewers know the original source.
+I just ask that you please post the original file from my site (not altered or cropped) and link back to this website or my shop so your viewers know the original source.

 Can I print your work in my newsletter/brochure/magazine for free?